Common-Message Broadcast Channels with Feedback in the Nonasymptotic Regime: Stop Feedback: Main Results

-\end{theorem} \begin{remark} The constant $q$ in Theorem~\ref{thm:simple_achiev} is used to enable time-sharing.
-With probability $q$, the decoders send simultaneously stop signals to the encoder at time $0$.
-The common randomness $U$ can be used to enable this weak form of cooperation among the decoders. \end{remark} \begin{remark} Following the same steps as in~\cite[Eqs.
-(111)--(118)]{Polyanskiy2011}, we can further upper-bound $\epsilon$ in \eqref{eq:achiev_Proberror1} as follows:
+\begin{IEEEproof} The proof of Theorem~\ref{thm:simple_achiev} follows closely the proof of~\cite[Th.
+3]{Polyanskiy2011}.
+See Appendix~\ref{app:achievability_proof} for details. \end{IEEEproof} If the constant $q$ is set to $0$, then we obtain a straightforward generalization of \cite[Th.
+3]{Polyanskiy2011}.
+The constant $q$ in Theorem~\ref{thm:simple_achiev} is used to enable time-sharing.
+With probability $q$, the decoders simultaneously send stop signals to the encoder at time $0$.
+The common randomness $U$ can be used to enable this weak form of cooperation among the decoders.